vivianeko-unity/Shader-Prewarming/README.md

 1. **Maintenance (Collecting)**:
    - Enable `COLLECT_SHADER_VARIANTS` scripting define and make a development build
    - Run the game on device — shader variant upload lines are captured from the platform log
-   - `ShaderPreCompiler` reads the log, filters for upload lines after the recording marker, and sends them to the Editor via `PlayerConnection`
+   - `ShaderVariantCollectionPreCompiler` reads the log and filters for upload lines after the recording marker
+   - `ShaderVariantToolingManager` sends all collected data to the Editor via `PlayerConnection` on focus loss or quit
-   - `ShaderVariantLogReceiver` (Editor) appends received lines to the shaders log file
+   - `ShaderVariantToolingReceiver` (Editor) appends received lines to the shaders log file and updates the prefab
    - The log parser automatically cleans and deduplicates entries, preserving older data
 2. **Processing Phase**:
    - Analyzes and re-generates the updated ShaderVariantCollection on the next build